 PERÚ 5 DAYS - WITH INCA TRAIL 2 DAYS

-Meet the wonders and mysteries that keep the most important city of the Inca period: Cusco.
-Succumb to the charm of its archaeological sites, its history and traditions that still lives in their people.
-Enjoy this Peru 5D and enjoy the architectural beauty of the city of Cusco, discover the charm of the Sacred Valley, challenge your limits and explore the 11 kilometers of walking path these ancient people did with the Inca Trail 2D and finally, feel the magic that surrounds one of the wonders of the modern world: the citadel of Machu Picchu.
+Get to know the wonders and mysteries that keep the biggest and most important city of the Inca period: Cusco.
+Delight yourself to the charm of its archaeological sites, its history and traditions that still live in its people.
+Enjoy this Peru 5D and enjoy the architectural beauty of the city of Cusco, discover the charm of the Sacred Valley, challenge your limits and explore the 11 kilometers of trail that these ancient people made with the Inca Trail 2D and finally, feel the magic that surrounds one of the wonders of the modern world: the citadel of Machu Picchu.

 For this tour PERU5D is necessary to know: